 ONE WORLD ONE OCEAN - In the role of guardians of your geographical regions, there is also a responsibility to develop the blue economy for the international circular economies that a sustainable society requires if we are not to burn planet earth out.

-REDUCING RECOVERY TIME
+REDUCING OCEAN RECOVERY TIME (EXAMPLE)

 The only way to improve on the 2114 figure would be to operate more SeaVax vessels: